pivotal/docs-tap/tap-gui/auth.hbs.md

 Tanzu Application Platform GUI extends the current Backstage authentication plug-in so that you can see a login page based on the authentication providers configured at installation.
 This feature is a work in progress.

-It currently supports the following authentication providers as standard:
+Tanzu Application Platform GUI currently supports the following authentication providers:

 - [Auth0](https://backstage.io/docs/auth/auth0/provider/)
 - [Azure](https://backstage.io/docs/auth/microsoft/provider/)